openEOPlatform/documentation/usecases/landcover/index.md

 With this variety in application fields comes a variety of user needs.
 Depending on the use case, there may be large differences in the target labels desired, the target year(s) requested, the output resolution needed, the featureset used, the stratification strategy employed, and more.
 The goal of this use case is to show that OpenEO as a platform can deal with this variability, and we will do so through creating a userfriendly interface in which the user can set a variety of parameters that will tailor the pipeline from -reference set & L2A+GRD > to model > to inference- to the users needs.

-To see the most basic version of the dynamic land cover service, you can check out [this Python notebook](https://github.com/openEOPlatform/SRR3_notebooks/blob/main/notebooks/Demo%20UC9.ipynb).
-If you'd like to have a look at some more advanced use cases, such as the use of stratification and the incorporation of extra datasets, have a look at [this Python notebook](https://github.com/openEOPlatform/SRR3_notebooks/blob/main/notebooks/Demo%20UC9%20with%20stratification.ipynb).
-This last notebook will show features that we will not show in this tutorial.

 In this notebook, helper functionality from [this repository](https://github.com/openEOPlatform/openeo-classification) is used.
 It contains amongst others the entire feature building engineering workflow, so if you are interested in knowing how to do that or if you want to make more customizations towards your own use case, have a look at it.
 Note that the repository is not finalized, as it is a general repository also used for other purposes.

 ![heelbelgie](https://user-images.githubusercontent.com/10434651/162210357-48389c4a-d58c-46da-972d-14f6ade2312e.png)